Five Relationship Tips to Cope with the Holidays

 Thanksgiving is coming fast.
 Then Christmas and Hanukkah.
 Are you doomed to a miserable holiday if your relatives drive you crazy?
 What if you are just introducing your family to a serious date, someone who could be the One?
 Does Aunt Millie always cluck about what a shame it is that you are single?
 Even if your family is a battlefield, or you are super stressed-out you can cope with the holidays by using my five relationship tips for singles and turn those traditional family gatherings into real festivities.

-You can learn much more about the latest research on creating intentions especially in dealing with friends, frenemies and family in my new dating advice book, Love in 90 Days: The Essential Guide to Finding Your Own True Love.
+You can learn much more about the latest research on creating intentions especially in how to cope with the holidays, in my newly revised and expanded dating advice book, Love in 90 Days: The Essential Guide to Finding Your Own True Love.